jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 The diagram only has enough room to represent one concrete class, but the code sample shows how we can declare more classes.
 Each class registers an instance of itself along with its chosen name, which does not need to be the class name.
 It just needs to be unique in the registry.
 Rather than class self-registration, a class administrator could create the breeder instance and register it as well.

 We can call `register()` from within a static block in C++, which will register an instance when loaded.
 Java will not do this.
-A similar static block will only register the instance when the class is referenced, which is probably too too late.
+A similar static block will only register the instance when the class is referenced, which is probably too late.
 Therefore, an external entity must register `Prototypes` in Java.

 ```java
 class PrototypeA extends Prototypical {